membraneframework/membrane_audio_mix_plugin/README.md

 ## Description

-Provided element add samples from all pads and clip the result to maximum value for given format to avoid overflow.
+Provided element add samples from all pads and clip the result to the maximum value for given format to avoid overflow.

-Mixer mixes only raw audio (PCM), so some parser may be needed to precede it in pipeline.
+The Mixer mixes only raw audio (PCM), so some parser may be needed to precede it in pipeline.

 Audio format can be set as an element option or received through caps from input pads.
-All caps received from input pads have to be identical and match ones in element option (if that option is different than nil).
+All caps received from input pads have to be identical and match ones in element option (if that option is different from `nil`).

 Input pads can have offset - it tells how much silence should be added before first sample from that pad.
-Offset have to be positive.
+Offset has to be positive.

+All inputs into the mixer have to be added before starting pipeline and should not be changed during mixer's work.

-Mixing tested only for integer audio formats.
+Mixing is tested only for integer audio formats.

 ## Sample usage